DS202-at-ISU/lab-3-lab-3-team-12/README.md

 ### Keegan Moerke Statement:

-> I counted 89 total deaths — some unlucky Avengers7 are basically Meat
+> I counted 89 total deaths — some unlucky Avengers are basically Meat
 > Loaf with an E-ZPass — and on 57 occasions the individual made a
 > comeback.